deepnsoul/TIL/foundations/data.md

 ### Attribute Types

-#### #. day 001, 190102
+#### #. day 02, 190102

 There are three main types of attributes

--	categorical - Two or more categories but no intrinsic order
+-	Categorical - Two or more categories but no intrinsic order

 	-	simple ex) gender: male, female
 	-	product sales data set ex) product: office supplies, technology, furniture

--	ordinal
+-	Ordinal

 	-	The categories have an order
 	-	but, it is not meaningful to perform any arithmetic operation between these categories
 	-	simple ex) economic status: low, medium, high
 	-	product sales data set ex) order priority: low, medium, high, critical

--	quantitative
+-	Quantitative

 	-	The values represent a measured qunatity
 	-	in general, with quantitative attributes, you can perform any kind of arithmetic operation among them